SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Experiments

 \subsection{Evaluation Dataset}

-We evaluate the performance of SkyReels-Text across artistic, general and handwritten text synthesis using one in-house benchmark and two public benchmarks.
-Specifically, we meticulously curate a benchmark of 200 diverse text samples, encompassing a wide range of typographic styles, which we refer to as the SkyReels-Text Benchmark.
-For assessing the accuracy and visual fidelity of synthesized text, we utilize the AnyText benchmark \cite{tuo2023anytext}, which comprises 1,000 images from Wukong \cite{gu2022wukong} (Chinese) and LAION \cite{schuhmann2021laion} (English) datasets.
-To validate the model's generalization capabilities for handwritten text generation, we employ two widely used datasets: IAM \cite{marti2002iam} and CVL \cite{kleber2013cvl}.
-From IAM which we select text lines from 161 writers following the protocol established by CSA-GAN \cite{kang2021content}.
-For the CVL, we construct the test set from 27 writers following the standard CVL split.
+We evaluate the performance of SkyReels-Text across artistic, general, and handwritten text synthesis using one in-house benchmark and two categories of public benchmarks.
+Specifically, we meticulously curate a benchmark of 200 diverse text samples encompassing a wide range of typographic styles, referred to as the SkyReels-Text Benchmark.
+For assessing the accuracy and visual fidelity of synthesized text, we utilize the AnyText benchmark~\cite{tuo2024anytext}, which comprises 1,000 images from the Wukong~\cite{gu2022wukong} (Chinese) and LAION~\cite{schuhmann2021laion} (English) datasets.
+To validate the model's generalization capabilities for handwritten text generation, we employ two widely used datasets: IAM~\cite{marti2002iam} and CVL~\cite{kleber2013cvl}.
+For the IAM dataset, we select text lines from 161 writers following the protocol established by CSA-GAN~\cite{kang2021content}.
+For the CVL dataset, we construct the test set from 27 writers following the standard CVL split.